Scottish Football Museum: Kilmarnock Exhibition

 The museum has an extensive collection of Kilmarnock Football Club memorabilia, dating back to as early as 26 August 1899 with a picture of the opening of Rugby Park, Kilmarnock's home ground, containing Kilmarnock and Celtic players who took part in the first match ever played at the ground.
 Medals and trophies from that time are also on display as well as a Kilmarnock shirt from 1929, when it was worn by Mattha Smith, the grandfather of former SFA chief executive Gordon Smith.
 There is also another shirt which was worn in the 1960s by legendary Kilmarnock player, Frank Beattie.

 World of Football

-This exhibition celebrates the unimaginable growth for the world of football from its origins with the 1872 Scotland v England football match up to the modern day, and Scotland's vital role in the start of football history.
+This exhibition celebrates the growth of the world of football from its origins with the 1872 Scotland v England football match up to the modern day, and Scotland's vital role in the start of football history.

 The Frank Boyle Exhibition

 From October 2009 until March 2011 the Scottish Football Museum played host to an exhibition of work by Edinburgh Evening News cartoonist Frank Boyle, whose accolades include Cartoonist of the Year at the Scottish Press Awards in 2003 and 2006.
 Many of his works were based on the fortunes of the two professional clubs based in Edinburgh, Hearts and Hibs, but also included other clubs across the country as well as the national team.
 These cartoons formed a basis for the exhibition presented at the museum.